 You can get an inexpensive desktop lightbox for those rainy or snowy winter months or if you have to be indoors a lot.
-Use it early in the day, so you don’t over stimulate your brain and end up being up late.
+Use it early in the day, so you don’t overstimulate your brain and end up being up late at night.

 Low-level laser light therapy (LLLT) or photomodulation is used for pain relief and wound healing as well as healing brain injuries, and cognitive function.

 Veilight is a home photo-modulation device that emits near-infrared light to the brain through a nasal clip-on using diodes.

 Get your thyroid checked out by someone who knows what they are doing.
 If you have tried everything else and you still don’t feel like yourself, your thyroid may be part of the problem.

 Your doctor may not know what tests to do, but there is a lot of information, and you can even get tested online.
 Even if it turns out that you do have a thyroid problem that doesn’t mean you have to take thyroid medication for life.

 Thyroid imbalances can often be corrected with diet and lifestyle changes.
 Here is an excellent resource for getting the right testing done by Kelly Brogan again.
 She is an MD who treated her Hashimotos thyroiditis without pharmaceuticals.